matter-labs/zinc/README.md

 The jab language will be used to simplify development of R1CS Zero-Knowledge circuits for generic computation.
 It will transpile into rust code based on the [bellman](https://github.com/matter-labs/bellman) library.

+## Compiler

+Compiler v1 must transpile rust files with `circuit!` macro invocation into expanded rust files (where the macro contents is replaced with rust code).

 ## Program structure

 ```rust